Drowning is a Fast and Silent Killer

-We were fortunate to grow up with swimming pools and truly appreciate how much fun they can be, especially on a hot summer day.
-Here’s a picture of Mitch being tossed by his dad way back in the day.
-To this day, Mitch still shows the same level of enthusiasm on the first day of trial :-)
+Lisa and I were both fortunate to grow up with swimming pools and we truly appreciate how much fun they can be, especially on a hot summer day.
+Here’s a picture of me being tossed by his dad way back in the day at the Saddle and Surrey Ranch.
+I’d like to think that to this day, I still show the same level of enthusiasm when I answer ready for trial :-)

-Despite the found memories of swimming and staying cool in the summer, we think it’s important for our clients to know that swimming pools can be very dangerous and care must be taken to avoid injury and drowning.
+With Summer just around the corner, we think it’s important for you to know how dangerous swimming can be and what steps can be taken to avoid injury and drowning.
 The tragic cases we’ve helped families with over the past 3 decades compelled us to write and share this post.

-Most people are not aware of the fact that drownings happen quickly, are silent, and can happen to anyone.
-We’ve represented very good and responsible Orange County families who have tragically lost loved ones to drownings in a backyard pool, Jacuzzi, or public lake.
+Most people are not aware of the fact that drownings happen quickly, is usually silent, and can happen to anyone.
+We’ve represented very good and responsible Orange County families who have tragically lost children to drownings in a backyard pools, Jacuzzis, and public lakes.
 Without exception, they never saw the tragic drowning coming.
-Hopefully this information will help avoid another tragic loss from taking place.

-Before we share specific safety tips, we want to share a particular case we handled because a drowning was the last thing anyone would have ever expected to happen.
-The case involved a family who lost their wonderful 18 year old young son and brother.
-He was in excellent shape, a high school track start, and in the prime of his life.
+Before we share specific safety tips, we want to share the tragic case of an 18-year-old high school senior, and sport star, who drowned in Lake Mission Viejo.
+A family lost a beautiful son and brother who was in excellent shape, a high school track start, and in the prime of his life.

 Submersion incidents involving children usually happen in familiar surroundings.
 Statistics show that sixty-five percent of the incidents happen in a pool owned by the child’s family and 33 percent of the incidents happen in a pool owned by friends or relatives.